Improve your legal position in business disputes

 - avoided ambiguity on the important legal questions

-- focus on what is important to be successful (and ignoring what is not)
+- focus on what is important to be successful, and avoid wasting time and energy on what will not

-- the criterion which apply to prove your legal claims
+- the legal criterion which apply to prove your legal claims

-- knowledge of the deficiencies of the other side's case
+- knowledge of shortcomings of the other side's case

-- a better understanding of the value of the legal claim
+- an understanding of the value of legal claims

 - a clear plan of action with known options to take down the road as the situation develops